 The resource centre is responsible to ensure sufficient traceability in order to enable malicious network activity to be linked with any VM and its VM operator, as defined in the Security Traceability and Logging policy.

-The resource centre has no direct trust relationship with the Endorser and may decide to apply specific restrictions to control the access of the VM to other resources, including network services.
+The resource centre may decide to apply specific restrictions to control the access of the VM to other resources, including network services.

 Policy Requirements on the VM Operator